ZA512/Stratum/docs/team-removal-inventory.md

 - [x] Add a personal board bootstrap endpoint so clients no longer need to pass a team identifier.
 - [x] Remove the team-scoped board fetch endpoint in favor of the personal board flow.
 - [ ] Remove team data structures from Prisma and backfill owner-centric relationships (column behaviors are now global but other tables still reference teams).
+- [x] Update personal workspace bootstrap to rely solely on board ownership (nodes now carry a `workspaceId` matching their board, allowing bootstrap flows to avoid guessing a `teamId`).
 - [ ] Update backend services and DTOs to operate without `teamId` (board write guards now rely solely on owners; dashboards now validate board ownership but remaining services still emit `teamId`).
 - [ ] Simplify frontend routing and API clients to stop referencing teams (dashboards UI now works from the personal board without team selectors, other areas still depend on teams).
 - [ ] Migrate RACI presets away from the team abstraction.